panoply/spx/docs/src/views/docs/usage/components.md

     this.view             // HTMLElement reference for: <div spx-component="demo">
     this.fooNode          // The HTMLElement of <div spx-node="demo.foo"> in dom or undefined this.fooNodes         // An HTMLElement[] list of all nodes using <div spx-node="demo.foo">
-    this.hasFoo           // Whether or not <div spx-node="demo.foo"> exists in dom }
+    this.fooExists        // Whether or not <div spx-node="demo.foo"> exists in dom }

   callback (event) {